Editor’s Note: This post has been updated with new links and content to better serve our readers.

-It’s really easy to create new views as well, by the way.
-You simply need to go to the Admin section of your Google Analytics account, go the View section, and click the dropdown menu.
-There will be an option to “Create new view.”
+It’s really easy to create new views, by the way.
+In the Admin section of your Google Analytics account, go to the View section, and click the dropdown menu.
+There will be an option to “Create New View.”

-Click on that and you pretty much just have to name your view.
+Click on that and name your view.
 After that, you can customize and work from the view as you see fit.

 Also, make sure you set your timezone accurately.
 Surprisingly, this is a common mistake.

 Views are commonly utilized in large organizations where you have many different teams who are working within the same property, but don’t need or shouldn’t have the same information.
-Marketing, specifically content teams, needs to see traffic and likely conversion data, but maybe they don’t get access to an in-app analytics view with product usage data.
+Marketing teams, and content makers specifically, need to see traffic and likely conversion data.
+Oftentimes, however, they don’t get access to an in-app analytics view with product usage data.

 As I mentioned above, views are where you can do things like set up content groupings.